hp5588/ftp_huffman/README.md

  - c++ compiler with c++11 supported

 ##Build
-following instructions will build the top level CMakeList
+following instructions will build the top level CMakeLists

 	cd path/to/root
 	mkdir build